Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Experiment Design

 \subsection{Compressed Models}

 The compressed models used in our evaluation come from two sources.
-First, we use three pairs of the original model and the according quantized model used by \df.
-More specifically, they are LeNet-1 and LeNet-5 for MNIST, and ResNet-20 for CIFAR-10.
-They are compressed by the authors of \df using TensorFlow Lite~\cite{tensorflow2015-whitepaper} with 8-bit quantization.
-The upper half of Table~\ref{tab:model2} shows their top-1 accuracy.
+First, we use three pairs of the original model and the according quantized model used by \df: LeNet-1 and LeNet-5 for MNIST, and ResNet-20 for CIFAR-10.
+They are compressed by the authors of \df using TensorFlow Lite~\cite{tflite} with 8-bit quantization.
+The upper half of \cref{tab:model2} shows their top-1 accuracy.

-Second, to comprehensively evaluate the performance of \proj on other kinds of compressed models, we also prepare 15 pairs of models.
-Specifically, six of them are for MNIST and the remaining nine of them are for CIFAR-10.
+Second, to comprehensively evaluate the performance of \proj on other kinds of compressed techniques, we also prepare 15 pairs of models.
+Specifically, six of them are for MNIST and nine of them are for CIFAR-10.
 These compressed models are prepared by three kinds of techniques, namely, quantization, pruning, and knowledge distillation, using Distiller, an open-source model compression toolkit built by the Intel AI Lab~\cite{nzmora2019distiller}.
-The lower half of Table~\ref{tab:model2} shows their top-1 accuracy.
+The remaining three models for ImageNet and their quantized models are collected from PyTorch~\cite{pytorchmodels}.
+These three models are chosen since their accuracy is highest among all compressed models in PyTorch Models.
+The lower half of \cref{tab:model2} shows their top-1 accuracy.